 In addition, commuting makes college more affordable for many families, but students need not worry about missing out on the total Valley Forge Military College experience.

 In order to be considered for the Commuter Student program, you must meet the following criteria:

-Student must prove that they have a means of transpiration by supplying registration information for their car or intended bus/train routes.
+- Student must prove that they have a means of transportation by supplying registration information for their car or intended bus/train routes.

 Services offered for Commuters: